m-kru/Reconfigurable-Computing-Project-Layout/README.md

 Project related design constraint files.

+Good example are constraint files related with pinout.
 If convenient use relevant subdirectories for constraint files grouping.
 Do **not** put constraint files that are strictly associated with any particular module (aka. scoped to ref) here.